Vanadium: History

 Vanadium was discovered in Mexico in 1801 by the Spanish mineralogist Andrés Manuel del Río.
 Del Río extracted the element from a sample of Mexican "brown lead" ore, later named vanadinite.
-He found that its salts exhibit a wide variety of colors, and as a result he named the element panchromium (Greek: παγχρώμιο "all colors").
-Later, Del Río renamed the element erythronium (Greek: ερυθρός "red") because most of the salts turned red upon heating.
+He found that its salts exhibit a wide variety of colors, and as a result, he named the element panchromium (Greek: παγχρώμιο "all colors").
+Later, del Río renamed the element erythronium (Greek: ερυθρός "red") because most of the salts turned red upon heating.
 In 1805, French chemist Hippolyte Victor Collet-Descotils, backed by del Río's friend Baron Alexander von Humboldt, incorrectly declared that del Río's new element was an impure sample of chromium.
 Del Río accepted Collet-Descotils' statement and retracted his claim.

 In 1831 Swedish chemist Nils Gabriel Sefström rediscovered the element in a new oxide he found while working with iron ores.
 Later that year, Friedrich Wöhler confirmed that this element was identical to that found by del Río and hence confirmed del Río's earlier work.
 Sefström chose a name beginning with V, which had not yet been assigned to any element.
 He called the element vanadium after Old Norse Vanadís (another name for the Norse Vanir goddess Freyja, whose attributes include beauty and fertility), because of the many beautifully colored chemical compounds it produces.
 On learning of Wöhler's findings, del Río began to passionately argue that his old claim be recognized, but the element kept the name vanadium.
 In 1831, the geologist George William Featherstonhaugh suggested that vanadium should be renamed "rionium" after del Río, but this suggestion was not followed.

-The isolation of vanadium metal was difficult.
+As vanadium is usually found combined with other elements, the isolation of vanadium metal was difficult.
 In 1831, Berzelius reported the production of the metal, but Henry Enfield Roscoe showed that Berzelius had produced the nitride, vanadium nitride (VN).
 Roscoe eventually produced the metal in 1867 by reduction of vanadium(II) chloride, VCl2, with hydrogen.
 In 1927, pure vanadium was produced by reducing vanadium pentoxide with calcium.